 Mutate collects 21 stories that ask the question, “what does it mean to be human?”
 Compiled by Samie Sands, this disturbingly creative collection includes A Christmas Miracle, which just so happens to be my own creepy homage to the concept of immaculate conception.

 Nightmares is a brief but delightful collective about the things that haunt your dreams.
 Compiled by Samie Sands, the anthology collects 11 tales, includes my story Black Mass.
 In the story, I explore the nightmare world of waking dreams, sleepwalking, and the terror of not being able to decipher what is real from what is all in your head.

 Doomsday collects the end of the 14 different worlds between its covers.
 How will it end?
 Only time will tell, but these authors have their own ideas.
 Included is my story Last of the Regulars, my own foray into the world of post-apocalyptic survival.
 The story explores life as an everyday ordinary person when an unknown outbreak is unleashed, causing chaos and destruction and leaving average people to become survivors – or victims.

 Threshold is another one-shot horror novel, in the vein of Empty Hallways.
 The first draft is completed, but I decided to table it to put my attention on At Calendar’s End.
 Now that things are complete there, I hope to give it a second draft/rewrite before sending it to editing.
 The concept again is returning to my love of old-fashioned horror tropes.
 I’ve done my haunted house story, now I’ll be turning to something of a possessed artifact.
-The story revolved around an antique mirror, or rather, its unique properties.
+The story revolves around an antique mirror, or rather, its unique properties.
 Have you ever taken a good hard look at your reflection?
 What did you see?
 Are you sure it was your reflection?
 What if it was someone else?
 What if it was something else?